South Korea, China leaders hold rare meeting, pledge cooperation

 "I hope that our two nations will cooperate to promote stability and peace in the region in response to North Korea's repeated provocations, the war in Ukraine and military cooperation between Russia and North Korea," Yonhap quoted Yoon as saying.

-The two leaders met on the sidelines of the Asia-Pacific Economic Cooperation (APEC) summit in Peru, which brings together 21 economies that jointly represent about 60 per cent of world GDP.
+The two leaders met on the sidelines of the Asia-Pacific Economic Cooperation (APEC) summit in Peru, which brings together 21 economies that jointly represent about 60 per cent of world's gross domestic product.

-Yoon's government has repeatedly expressed concern at deepening military cooperation between Pyongyang and Moscow, including the deployment of North Korean troops to take part in Russia's war in Ukraine.
+Yoon's government has repeatedly expressed concern about the deepening military cooperation between Pyongyang and Moscow, including the deployment of North Korean troops to take part in Russia's war in Ukraine.

 The Chinese state media readout of the meeting made no mention of North Korea or Russia.